Top 5 Summer Activities in St. Louis

 On the opposite side of the outdoor-everything-activity season, far from the outdoor wine holder stems and picnic table candelabras at the Gardens, you’ll find a St. Louis summer classic — Cardinals baseball.
 Bring on the local beer, hot dogs and Ted Drewes ice cream.
 We love us some tailgating, post-game partying and even listening to Mike Shannon give us the play-by-play when we can’t make it to Busch.
 Lucky for St. Louis residents there’s ample opportunity to enjoy baseball all summer long, and then well into the fall.

 Sometimes you need a little break from the humidity and traffic on 64.
 We get it.
 So do what we do and get out of town.

 Lake Houses.
 Float Trips.
 Camping Trips in Wine Country.

 One of our (very lucky) employees has a family lake house at Lake Tishomingo in beautiful Hillsboro, MO.
-It’s only 45 minutes away from the city, but feels like a whole new world.
+It’s only 45 minutes away from the city but feels like a whole new world.
 It’s a small little private lake that is the perfect size (1 lap around is a perfect cruise time for a pontoon boat ride or a quick ski).
 Plus no jet ski’s are allowed so it’s always relatively calm and relaxed.
-Nothing is better than hanging out with my immediate family and my cousins and aunts and uncles drinking a couple beers under the sun.
+Nothing is better than hanging out with my immediate family and my cousins and aunts and uncles drinking a couple of beers under the sun.
 The days are filled with swimming, boating, Mike Shannon and the Cardinals on the radio and pork steaks and baked beans.
 It’s simply the best.
 Check out the annual boat parade: